Depending on the cause, osteoporosis can be either primary or secondary.

 - Medications – Long-term use of certain drugs can lead to loss of bone density.
 A class of drugs known as glucocorticoids (e.g. prednisone) is most commonly associated with secondary osteoporosis.
 Other high-risk medications include aromatase inhibitors (used for breast cancer) or androgen deprivation therapy (used for prostate cancer).

 - Hyperparathyroidism or hyperthyroidism and other illnesses that affect the endocrine system.

 - Crohn’s disease or celiac disease or other gastrointestinal (digestive) tract diseases.

 - Premature menopause (i.e. menopause before 45 years of age).

 - Hypogonadism – Hypogonadism is a medical term referring to little or no production of hormones by your sex glands.
-Low testosterone in men and absence of menstrual periods in younger women may lead to osteoporosis.
+Low testosterone in men and the absence of menstrual periods in younger women may lead to osteoporosis.

 Can my bones become healthy again?

-The main goal for osteoporosis patients is to avoid fractures.
+The main goal of osteoporosis patients is to avoid fractures.
 Even if you have been diagnosed with osteoporosis, it is not too late to take charge of your bones.
 Your doctor may prescribe medication to stop bone loss and increase bone formation and density.
 If you are not already on an exercise program, talk to your doctor about building bone mass through weight-bearing exercises and weight-training.
 Take safety precautions to prevent falls.
 All of these will help to reduce your fracture risk.